ora0600/confluent-new-cdc-connector/README.md

 ![Demo Architecture](images/Demo_architecture.png)

 > [!IMPORTANT]
-> The new Oracle CDC Connector from Confluent based on the Oracle XStream API is not published yet.
-The GA rollout is coming soon.
-Please contact your Confluent Account Team if you would like to know more.
+> The new Oracle CDC Connector from Confluent based on the Oracle XStream API is GA.
+Please install the connector into cdc-connector/confluent-hub-components (or use the fully-managed version).

 > [!CAUTION]
 > The workshop was tested with MacBook Pro M3.
 If you run Apple Mac Silicon processor please [prepare](https://medium.com/@immanoj42/terraform-template-v2-2-0-does-not-have-a-package-available-mac-m1-m2-2b12c6281ea), so that your terraform execution is working fine.